madison-software-academy/madison-software-academy.github.io/source/curriculum/Chamber.html.md

 ---
-layout: modal
+layout: page
 title: Chamber
 ---

 Chamber
 ===

-[Chamber](https://github.com/m5rk/chamber/) implements best practices for managing and using settings in a web application.
+[Chamber](https://github.com/thekompanee/chamber/) implements best practices for managing and using settings in a web application.

 Why important